fudgebucket27/PoseidonSharp/README.md

 ## Important

-1. The MAX_INPUT variable is important as you will get a different poseidon hash based on this value.
-Set it to the length of your BigInteger array inputs.
-So 3 elements would mean a MAX_INPUT of 3.
-We then also add 1 when passing the MAX_INPUT as the first parameter to the Poseidon class constructor.
+1. When passing BigInteger array inputs to Poseidon use the length of the input + 1

 2. The EDDSA signed message back is (0x + Rx+  Ry + S) and is specific to Loopring